 19. That's not all.
 You have microscopic mites on your skin and eyelash follicles that eat dead skin.
 Don't try to scrub them off.
 It won't work or be good for you.
 We have a symbiotic relationship with the critters that inhabit us, inside and out.

-20- Okay, everybody knows you know you should brush your teeth at least once a day, but did you know you should not brush right after a meal or after drinking an acidic beverage like lemonade or soft drinks?
+20. Okay, everybody knows you know you should brush your teeth at least once a day, but did you know you should not brush your teeth right after a meal or after drinking an acidic beverage like lemonade or soft drinks?
 That's because brushing acidified teeth can break down enamel.
-Wait at least 20 minutes after eating or drinking anything but water to brush.
+Wait at least 20 minutes after eating or drinking anything except for water before brushing your teeth.

-And make sure your brush is kept in a clean, dry place.
+Tip: Make sure to keep your toothbrush in a clean, dry place.
 Otherwise it might become a cesspool of bacteria and feces.
 Ditch the communal holder near the sink.
 The spray from the sink and toilet can travel several feet via the air before landing on your brush.
-And people with not so clean hands may touch it.
-Eeeww.
-Give it a hydrogen peroxide bath once in a while and get a new one every three months.
+And people with not-so-clean hands may touch it.
+Gross.
+Give your toothbrush a hydrogen peroxide bath once in a while and get a new one every three months.

-21- Did you ever wonder what happens to your hotel soap and shampoo leavings?
+21.-Did you ever wonder what happens to your hotel soap and shampoo leavings?
 Most of it is thrown away, to the tune of 2.6 million bars a day.
 What a waste!
 Thanks to Clean the World, some of this soap is melted down, sterilized and formed into new soap.
 Then it is sent around the world for people in developing countries who have no soap.
 Since 2009, over 40 million bars have been donated to 115 countries to prevent disease and save lives.
 This is a win for the environment, for the people employed, and for the recipients of the soap.
 Awesome.

 Did you know that mental well-being helps you live a longer, healthier life?
 The health of your mind affects the health of your body and your quality of life.
 The following little known health facts explain how and why: